nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 We have collected additional data from a number of secondary sources which we use to triangulate our trends results.
 They include:

 * [Google community mobility data](https://www.google.com/covid19/mobility/) which report disaggregated information about phone user mobility across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
-* [Covid incidence data](https://coronavirus.data.gov.uk/) including new deaths attributed to Covid-19 which we obtain from `data.gov.uk`.
+* [Covid incidence data](https://coronavirus.data.gov.uk/) including new deaths attributed to Covid-19 within 28 days of diagnosis which we obtain from `data.gov.uk`.

 ### e.
 Business registry sources